Reserve Risk

 TL;DR

-- Spot price divided by the HODL bank — an integral of conviction shown by long-term holders sitting through depressed prices.
-Hauge’s 2019 LTH-conviction lens.
+- Spot price divided by the HODL bank — an integral of conviction accumulated by long-term holders sitting through depressed prices.
+Hauge’s 2019 lens: low means cheap relative to that conviction, high means holders are selling into euphoria.

-- Reserve Risk reads 0.00136 — the Strong conviction regime. the strong-conviction band, the regime that has bracketed every cycle bottom — including the 2022 post-FTX low at 0.00079, the deepest reading on record.
+- Reserve Risk reads 0.00113 — the Strong conviction regime. the strong-conviction floor, the regime that has bracketed every cycle bottom — including the 2022 post-FTX low at 0.00079, the deepest reading on record.

 Reserve Risk = Price / HODL Bank